nexus-iot/nexus.io/README.md

 ### Detection

-A device also may detected others devices on the same local network whatever the device is already registered or not.
+A device also may detect other devices on the same local network.

     var device = require('nexus.io').device;

     // you need to be registered to detect other devices on the local network